raysca/quiz/quizzes/devops/cloud.md

 - [ ] Incoming traffic into a network
 - [x] Outgoing traffic from a network
 - [ ] Traffic that is sent from a server to a client

+## What is the purpose of a VPN?

+- [ ] To improve the performance of a network
+- [x] To improve the security of a network
+- [ ] To improve the reliability of a network
+- [ ] To improve the scalability of a network

+## What is the purpose of a firewall?

+- [x] To monitor and control incoming and outgoing network traffic
+- [ ] To monitor and control incoming network traffic
+- [ ] To monitor and control outgoing network traffic
+- [ ] To monitor and control network traffic between two networks

+## What is the purpose of a load balancer?

+- [ ] To distribute network traffic evenly across multiple networks
+- [ ] To distribute network traffic evenly across multiple clients
+- [x] To distribute network traffic evenly across multiple servers
+- [ ] To distribute network traffic evenly across multiple devices